 Cherry is one of the prized hardwood species in the US.
 It is a beautiful wood with medium strength and density.
 It has an excellent balance between workability and strength.

-On the other hand, Danish oil is one of the best-performing wood finishing oils that can use to protect any wood from weather elements while enhancing the wood’s appearance.
+On the other hand, Danish oil is one of the best-performing wood finishing oils that can be used to protect any wood from weather elements while enhancing the wood’s appearance.

 You can finish cherry wood with Danish oil with no issue.
 Danish oil makes a protective layer over cherry wood that protects wood from moisture and improves the natural look while highlighting the wood grain.
 Apply thin coats of Danish oil on cherry wood and lightly sand between coats for a nice finish.